Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Introduction

-To better appreciate the above two questions, let us illustrate this by a numerical example.
-We take the gene expression data on 90 Asians (45 Japanese and 45 Han Chinese) from the international `HapMap' project \citep{TSK05}.
-The normalized gene expression data were generated with an Illumina Sentrix Human-6 Expression Bead Chip \citep{SNF07} and are available on {\tt ftp://ftp.sanger.ac.uk/pub/genevar/}.
-We took the expressions of gene {\em CHRNA6}, a cholinergic receptor, nicotinic, alpha 6, as the response $Y$ and the remaining expressions of probes as covariates $\bX$, which has a dimensionality $p = 47292$.
-We first fit an $L_1$-penalized least-squares regression (LASSO) on the data with tuning parameter automatically selected via ten-fold cross validation (25 genes are selected).
-The correlation between the lasso-fitted value and the response is $0.8991$.
+To better appreciate the above two questions, let us consider an example.
+We take the gene expression data on 90 Asians (45 Japanese and 45 Han Chinese) from the international `HapMap' project [\cite{TSK05}].
+The normalized gene expression data are generated with an Illumina Sentrix Human-6 Expression Bead Chip [\cite{SNF07}] and are available on {\tt ftp://ftp.sanger.ac.uk/pub/genevar/}.
+We take the expressions of gene {\em CHRNA6}, a cholinergic receptor, nicotinic, alpha 6, as the response $Y$ and the remaining expressions of probes as covariates $\bX$ with dimension $p = 47292$.
+We first fit an $\ell_1$-penalized least-squares regression (LASSO) on the data with a tuning parameter automatically selected via ten-fold cross validation (25 genes are selected).
+The correlation between the LASSO-fitted value and the response is $0.8991$.
 Next, we refit an ordinary least-squares regression on the selected model to calculate the fitted response and residual vector.
-The sample correlation between post-lasso fitted and observed responses is $0.9214$, a remarkable fit!
-Is it any better than the spurious correlation?
+The sample correlation between the post-LASSO fit and observed responses is $0.9214$, a remarkable fit!
+But is it any better than the spurious correlation?
 The model diagnostic plot, which depicts the empirical distribution of the correlations between each covariate $X_j$ and the residual $\hat{\varepsilon}$ after the LASSO fit, is given in Figure~{\ref{Fig1}.
-Does the exogenous assumption that $E (\varepsilon X_j ) = 0$ for all $j=1, \ldots, p$ hold?
+Does the exogenous assumption that $\e (\varepsilon X_j ) = 0$ for all $j=1, \ldots, p$ hold?